More firms weigh IPOs as biotech fever reaches Europe

 The lack of enthusiasm up till now has prompted several European companies to jump ship and seek a listing on the Nasdaq market in New York, where they can tap a deeper pool of experienced biotech investment capital.

-Britain’s Lombard Medical was the latest to plan to go this week, following on the heels of others including Dutch gene therapy pioneer UniQure and UK diagnostics firm Oxford Immunotec.
+Britain’s Lombard Medical LMMT.L was the latest to plan to go this week, following on the heels of others including Dutch gene therapy pioneer UniQure QURE.0 and UK diagnostics firm Oxford Immunotec (OXFD.O).

-This will be pleasing for some European firms for whom a U.S. listing could be a risky and costly endeavour, particularly if they lack a strong U.S. presence.
+This will be pleasing for some European firms for whom a U.S. listing could be a risky and costly endeavor, particularly if they lack a strong U.S. presence.

 “In Europe, an IPO is still one of the highlights in a company’s life whereas in the U.S. it’s one of the easiest ways to get access to new money without debating valuation and board seats and so on.
 There doing an IPO is a financing act,” said Juerg Zuercher, a life-science specialist at Ernst & Young.